 - Marvel at the opulence of the Jumeirah Mosque.
 Dubai has only one mosque that’s open to non-Muslims, and that’s the Jumeirah Mosque.
 The religious edifice epitomizes white stone and was erected in the medieval Fatimid style.
 Exploring the mosque is one of the best things to do in Dubai, and it’s particularly spectacular just before sunset.
 You can visit it every day except on Fridays.

-- Dive in a world of smells and colors at Dubai Spice Souk.
+- Dive into a world of smells and colors at Dubai Spice Souk.
 The Old Souk also known as Dubai Spice Souk is a colorful, aromatic, and sensory adventure.
 Mounds of fragrant herbs and spices tower from large baskets at every corner of the market, making it one of the best things to see in Dubai.
-Stroll around the diverse stalls and chat with the vendors who won’t miss a chance to give you ideas on how to incorporate the exotic spices in your diet.
-Tip: Buy in bulk to save some money.
+Stroll around the diverse stalls and chat with the vendors who won’t miss a chance to give you ideas on how to incorporate the exotic spices into your diet.

 Boost Your Adrenaline with Heart-Pumping Activities